Meadow Lake, Saskatchewan: Demographics

-The Meadow Lake Indian Band was established in 1889 with signing of Treaty 6 to the north of Meadow Lake.
+The Meadow Lake Indian Band was established in 1889 with the signing of Treaty 6 to the north of Meadow Lake.
 This reserve is now named the Flying Dust First Nation.

 Geography

-Meadow Lake is located in the middle of an area pre-historically covered by a large glacial lake also called Meadow Lake formed from a receding continental glacier, of which only a fraction still exists.
+Meadow Lake is located in the middle of an area pre-historically covered by a large glacial lake, also called Meadow Lake, formed from a receding continental glacier, of which only a fraction still exists.
 The lake is located on the east side of the city.
 The ancient lakeshore forms the Meadow Lake Escarpment, a significant terrain feature clearly visible looking south from many points in the city.